immutabl3/store/README.md

 ### updates

 Store comes with a set of convenient pure functions for updating data.
-These updates write to the data synchronously, even if `onChange` and `watch` events update asynchronously.
+These updates write to the data synchronously, even if `watch` events update asynchronously.

 * [set](#set)
 * [unset](#unset)